emberobserver/client/README.md

-# Ember-addon-review
+# Ember Observer

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is the frontend code for the [Ember Observer](http://emberobserver.com/) website.

 ## Prerequisites